Updated May 2014

 How to get there......................................

-We can arrange for a taxi to pick you up at the airport, which costs 1200 Baht.
-During the low season we will pick you up ourselves for just 1000 Baht.
-I case you look for a taxi yourself, negotiate about the price, and take care sometimes taxidrivers will try to take you to another resort because they are paid commissions for that.
+We can arrange for a taxi to pick you up at the airport, which costs 1200 Baht for one or two people, and 1500 Baht for three or more.
+In case you look for a taxi yourself, negotiate about the price, and take care sometimes taxidrivers will try to take you to another resort because they are paid commissions for that.

 To go from Bangkok to Bang Niang, there are three different possibilities.

 First of all it is possible to fly to Phuket and proceed from there.
 There are many flights daily from Bangkok to Phuket, done by competing carriers.
 Some flights leave from Suvarnabhumi airport, where all international flights arrive, and some from Don Muang Airport.
 Prices vary from 1500 to 3600 baht, depending on the availability of seats.
-Try Orientthai (leaves from Don Muang), or Air Asia (leaves from Suvarnabhumi) or Nok Air (leaves from Don Muang), or Bangkok Air(leaves from Suvarnabhumi), or Thai Airways (leaves fom Suvarnabhumi).It is easy to book online, and also when already at Suvarnabhumi one never has to wait long after shopping around for a ticket.
+Try Orientthai (leaves from Don Muang), or Air Asia (leaves from Don Meuang) or Nok Air (leaves from Don Muang), or Bangkok Air(leaves from Suvarnabhumi),or Lion Air (leaves from Don Meuang) or Thai Airways (leaves fom Suvarnabhumi).It is easy to book online, and also when already at Suvarnabhumi one never has to wait long after shopping around for a ticket.
+There are two free busses per hour between the two airports, the trip normally takes a bit less than an hour.

 Last of all it is also possible to take a train from Bangkok to Surat Thani, and take a bus from there which goes to Phuket via Takua Pa.
 This is not the quickest way to do it, you would have to spend a night in the train or in Surat Thani.
 For the railway timetable see Thai railways.Taking a direct bus from Bangkok takes far less time.